flatironinstitute/finufft/README.md

 this, especially when there are a large number of input and/or output points.
 This is believed to be unavoidable round-off error.

+Currently in Mac OSX, `make lib` fails to make the shared object library (.so).

 ### Bug reports

 If you think you have found a bug, please contact Alex Barnett (`ahb` at-sign `math.dartmouth.edu`) with FINUFFT in the subject line.
-Include a minimal code which reproduces the bug, along with details about your machine, operating system, and version of FINUFFT.
+Include a minimal code which reproduces the bug, along with details about your machine, operating system, compiler, and version of FINUFFT.

 ### Acknowledgments

-The following people have greatly helped this project either via discussions or bug reports:
+The following people have helped this project through discussions, code, or bug reports:

-Leslie Greengard
+Leslie Greengard - CMCL test codes, testing on Mac OSX
+Dan Foreman-Mackey - python wrappers
-Charlie Epstein
+Charlie Epstein - discussion re analysis of kernel FT
-Andras Pataki
+Andras Pataki - complex number speed in C++
-Marina Spivak
+Marina Spivak - fortran testing
-Christina Muller
+Christian Muller - optimization (CMA-ES) for kernel design
-Timo Heister
+Timo Heister - pass/fail numdiff testing ideas
-Dan Foreman-Mackey